dsnowden25/CS5004-Midterm/Chapters/Chapter-4/Chapter_4.md

 Or alternatively:
 1. Build a quick prototype
 2. Get feedback / learn what you need
-3. Keep the prototype but now add a litany of tests it is refined
+3. Keep the prototype but add a litany of tests

 **When Each Approach Makes Sense**